 As self-evident as it may seem, increasing your sales can be a lifesaver if you need business debt help.
 Without consistent revenue, it’s impossible to have a sustainable business debt management strategy.

 To help you attract new customers and bring in more sales, here are some of our favorite strategies:

 - Sell the unique benefits of your products or services

-Unlike personal debt, business debt is often owed to those who supply the raw materials used to make or market your products.
-Therefore, you can’t just skip town and run from your creditors—that would be like biting the hand that feeds you.
+Unlike personal debt, business debt is often money you owe to those who supply the raw materials used to make or market your products.
+Needless to say, you can’t just skip town and run from your creditors.
 Instead, you need to build on and solidify the relationships you have with your business’s creditors.

-If you are on good terms with your suppliers, politely ask them if they would be willing to extend a little leniency your way.
-If you’ve been a reliable and respectful customer for them thus far, they may be willing to offer you a debt repayment plan on more favorable terms.
-After all, your creditors won’t benefit from watching your business fail—they want your company to succeed just as badly as you do.
+If you’re on good terms with your suppliers, ask them if they’d be willing to extend a little leniency your way.
+If you’ve been a reliable and respectful customer, they may be willing to offer you a debt repayment plan on more favorable terms.
+Your creditors want your company to succeed too.
+After all, they won’t benefit from watching your business fail.

 Dealing with business debt is never a fun experience.
 It can, however, be the most important thing you do for the long-term financial health of your business.

-If you find that you’re in over your head when it comes to dealing with business debt, don’t hesitate to consult with debt management professionals or financial advisors.
+If you find that you’re in over your head and need business debt solutions, don’t hesitate to search for small business consulting services that can provide assistance, such as financial advisers or business debt management professionals.
 Usually, they have the experience and means to weed out inefficiencies in your business’s debt reduction strategy and can even negotiate better repayment terms with your lenders.

 Your ultimate goal in finding business debt relief should be to implement a debt reduction strategy that cuts to the heart of the problem — overborrowing and underpaying.